Summary:

 FAQs: Virtual Receptionists for Law Firms

-What’s the difference between a receptionist and intake?
+What is the difference between an AI receptionist and AI legal intake?